tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 Let's select:

 - Under document filter, only open access files.
-- Subject areas: agricultural and biolgical sciences (under life sciences) and economics, econometrics and finance (under social sciences).
+- Subject areas: agricultural and biological sciences (under life sciences) and economics, econometrics and finance (under social sciences).

 Click on 'search', you will be directed to the search results page we are already familiar with.